pagnyf/idlestry/Readme.md

 ## Roadmap

-- [x] Update numbers on a faster tick speed
+- [x] Display tiles and buttons only when they are unlocked
-- [ ] Display tiles and buttons only when they are unlocked
+- [ ] Improve display by block elements
 - [ ] Add upgrades
 - [ ] Add features